The Maple Ridge Lapidary Club puts on a Rock and Gem Show at Pitt Meadows Heritage Hall on Harris Road each year on the last weekend in February.

 Maple Ridge Lapidary Rock and Gem Show

-The event happens at Pitt Meadows Heritage Hall at 12460 Harris Road.
+When it doesn’t get cancelled, the event happens at Pitt Meadows Heritage Hall at 12460 Harris Road.
 The show takes place on two floors in the historic community building and features a couple of dozen tables featuring everything from polished stones to jewellery to natural rocks with crystals inside.

 The Gem Show is a “free event” with admission by donation.
 It’s a fundraising event for the Maple Ridge Lapidary Club which celebrated its 61st show in 2019.
 (Note: “Lapidary” is a noun or adjective that means “related to gems, stones and the art of cutting, polishing and engraving of stones.”)